-In the United States, commercial vehicle drivers operating heavy, large, or hazardous materials vehicles in commerce must have a commercial driver’s license (CDL).
+In the United States, commercial vehicle drivers operating heavy, large, or hazardous materials vehicles in commerce must get commercial drivers licenses (CDL).
 A CDL is required to drive any bus, tank truck, or vehicle carrying passengers.

-To obtain a license, the operator must first pass a specialized knowledge examination and perform a comprehensive driving road test.
+All operators must pass a specialized knowledge examination and perform a comprehensive driving road test to obtain commercial drivers licenses.
 School bus drivers must also pass a background check.